 Building and rebuilding.
 I know what I want my life to look like, and so that’s the direction I’m moving in.

 I’ve discovered/learned that I’m not as shy as I thought, I’m more organized than I thought, and I’m more forgiving than I thought.

 The ending is unwritten, but I imagine it filled with lots of great-grandkids running around a gigantic lawn at a family picnic, with tables full of family and friends, lots of food spread all around.
 I could grow old looking at that.

-I’m a lawyer and board member and I write about the ideas I have for organizations and systems and how to make clients smarter and how to help people make decisions.
+I’m a board member and lawyer and I write about the ideas I have for organizations and systems and how to make folks smarter and how to help people make decisions.
 I practiced in NYC at a big firm, and then in Silicon Valley during the dotcom boom, moving back to the East Coast in 2005.
 I’ve run a variety of businesses and investments in addition to being a lawyer, including an online lingerie business and importing cement into the Persian Gulf.
 About half my work is helping people start new companies and half is transactions – people buying, selling, and investing in companies.